Mass Media and the Family

 California State PTA recognizes that the mass media exert a powerful influence on American life and make a major impact on the education of children and youth in our culture.

 California State PTA accepts the definition of mass media as a diversified collection of media technologies that reach a large audience via mass communication.
-The technologies through which this communication takes place include a variety of outlets:
+The technologies through which this communication takes place is through a variety of outlets including social media, digital media, print and mass communication, outdoor media transmission, etc.

-California State PTA recognizes that there are scientific studies, both in progress and completed, that examine the health risks associated with the use of mobile devices, computers, tablets, watches, and other devices.
-These studies include behavioral (social-emotional and addictive) and physiological (radiation) risks related to the amount of use by various age groups.
+California State PTA recognizes that there are scientific studies, both ongoing and completed, that examine the health risks of using digital devices.
+These studies include behavioral social-emotional well-being and potential for addiction.
 While consensus is not complete on the risk levels at different ages, avoiding/minimizing these health risks at pre-adult ages is a prudent response endorsed by California State PTA.
-Recommended responses include:
+Recommended precautionary measures include:

 • Daily time limits on the use of screen-based technologies;